kurapica/Scorpio/README.md

 Here is the list of those apis(Those examples can be test in in-game editor like [Cube](https://wow.curseforge.com/projects/igas-cube) or [WOWLua]())

-* Continue(func[, ...])  -- Call the func with arguments as soon as possible, you should noticed that the func would be running in a thread.
+Continue(func[, ...])      |Call the func with arguments as soon as possible, you should noticed that the func would be running in a thread.
-* Continue()             -- Can only be used in a thread, it'll try to continue the thread if it still have time to execute it or send it to next phase.
+Continue()                 |Can only be used in a thread, it'll try to continue the thread if it still have time to execute it or send it to next phase.

         -- You can use Continue directly if those code run in a Scorpio module Scorpio.Continue(